 Each month, the Extension Service publishes a newsletter about its exciting programs and events both past and upcoming.
 See what we are doing and how you can become involved.

-To read the article, and find events and programs of the Extension Service, check out the June 2019 Newsletter!
+To read the article, and find events and programs of the Extension Service, check out the August 2020 Newsletter!

 Hard copies are available upon request.

-Extension Services is an Equal Opportunity Institution.
+An Equal Opportunity Institution.
 UF/IFAS Extension, University of Florida, Institute of Food and Agricultural Sciences, Nick T. Place, dean for UF/IFAS Extension.
 Single copies of UF/IFAS Extension publications (excluding 4-H and youth publications) are available free to Florida residents from county UF/IFAS Extension offices.